Having dealt with businesses and contractors for over 20 years, we are asked some questions more than others - here are a few;

 The cost of Professional Indemnity insurance varies according to the level you purchase and the risk which Insurers need to cover.

 Insurance Premiums in the UK are not subject to VAT.
-Instead the tax is referred to as Insurance Premium Tax (IPT).
+Instead, a different tax is applied - called Insurance Premium Tax (IPT).
 The rate of IPT has increased in recent years, and as of 01st June 2017 this was set at 12%.

 An “Errors and Omissions” is essentially another way of referring to a Professional Indemnity policy.
 Professional Indemnity covers against Errors and Omissions.